 Fortunately, MassBays have come a long way since the 1980's.
 With the help of numerous groups and agencies, Boston Harbor is noticeably cleaner.
 A 1996 Boston Globe article touted, "the harbor clean-up has turned into one of the remarkable success stories of recent years."

 However, Boston Harbor is just a tiny fraction of the MassBays region.
 MassBays and its partners have made great strides in improving the health of the estuarine environment, with an understanding of the importance and inevitability of human uses and impacts.

-From the writing of the CCMP to restoring salt marshes, MBP works in a formal collaborative structure emphasizing the role of communities.
+From the writing of the CCMP to restoring estuarine resources such as salt marshes, MassBays works in a collaborative structure emphasizing the role of communities.

-MBP assists municipalities in seeking funds and passing bylaws, and holds technical workshops for local officials.
+MassBays assists municipalities in seeking funds and passing bylaws, and holds technical workshops for local officials.
 Projects include working with communities to restore anadromous fisheries in coastal rivers and to restore tidal flow in wetland sites.
-MBP has also assisted conservation agents and planners to reduce land use impacts to threatened coastal resources.
+MassBays also assists conservation agents and planners to reduce land use impacts to threatened coastal resources.

-MBP conducts volunteer training programs to monitor the success of wetlands restoration projects, stormwater outfalls, swimming beaches, and to search for marine invasive species at numerous sites throughout the Bays.
+MassBays conducts volunteer training programs to monitor the success of wetlands restoration projects, stormwater outfalls, swimming beaches, herring migration, and marine invasive species at numerous sites throughout Massachusetts and Cape Cod Bays.